sogaiu/tree-sitter-clojure/doc/dev-notes.md

 A neat feature of this tree is that hovering over different areas can sometimes reveal relevant information.

+[Here](log.html) is a sample `log.html` file.
+You may need to download it to a local file first to be able to view it properly.
+Note that the background is all white.

 ## tree-sitter Project Info

 * tree-sitter maintainers appear to be quite busy and it may be that